Morphology in Flowering Plants

 • Stem: Herbaceous or woody, aerial, branched, solid or hollow, hairy or glabrous; underground stem in potato

-• Leaves: Alternate, simple or pinnately compound; venation reticulate
+• Leaves: Alternate, simple or pinnately compound; reticulate venation.

 Floral Characters: